York Region Transit: CCTV cameras

 In 2006, YRT began installing 150 cameras on YRT (including Viva and Mobility Plus) buses.
 By the end of 2008, there were to be 210 more cameras added to the system's vehicles.
 CCTV cameras are also installed in some of the Vivastations in Richmond Hill.

 Routes

-YRT-owned facilities
+YRT-operated terminals and facilities

-YRT owns a few facilities: many are shared with other transit agencies like the TTC, GO Transit and Brampton Transit.
+YRT owns a few facilities, with many shared with other transit agencies like the TTC, GO Transit and Brampton Transit.